baskerville/xdo/README.md

 - `activate`: activate (via EWMH) the window.

+- `pid`: print the pid the window on standard output.

 - `key`: simulate a key press/release event.

 - `button`: simulate a button press/release event.